FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Results

 \subsubsection{Date Filter Mismatch}

-Up to 30\% of errors in fine-tuned models were characterized by the generation of the correct FHIRPath query, with the exception of the date filter.
+Up to 30\% of errors in some fine-tuned models were characterized by the generation of the correct FHIRPath query, with the exception of the date filter.
 In these instances, the model successfully identifies the required resource type and filtering criteria but incorrectly computes the date relative to the current time.
+An example is provided in Appendix \ref{ssub:example_1}.
+Quantification of the frequency of this error for each model is provided in Appendix \ref{tab:exact-query-match-accuracy}.